7 Must Do’s for Workday Open Enrollment

 • Modify the Run Category for any new Benefit Deductions, especially if you want to have benefits on paid leave, arrears for unpaid leave, and benefits on final termination checks, etc.

 When it comes to ACA, make sure that employees who averaged at least 30 hours per week are in the appropriate benefit group.
 This ensures they are offered the correct level of coverage.
-Also, don’t forget to update your ACA configuration to include any new earnings codes that count toward ACA hour calculations.
+Also, don’t forget to update your ACA configuration to include any new earnings codes that count toward ACA hour calculations and create the new measurement period for next year.

 So, maybe there are actually *7* must-dos for OE.
 Once you have your updates configured – test, test, and test again!
 Some configuration errors may force you to rescind Open Enrollment and start all over again!
 So, measure twice and cut once!